 There are a number of business parks that require upgrading and reconfiguration to make best use of space.
-Shoreham airport, in particular, lacks good quality high tech accommodation, although there is scope for expansion and re-use of space.

-The workforce skills levels in Adur District are too low, particularly at degree level and above and also at intermediate and technical level.
+The workforce skills levels in Adur District are low, particularly at degree level and above and also at intermediate and technical level.
 There are signs of a low wage low skills economy in some areas and sectors in the District.
 Adur is one of the most deprived local authority areas in West Sussex and has the 2nd highest unemployment rate in the County.